The significance of two-way coupling in two-dimensional, dusty turbulence

-We consider the suspension with St = 0.67 particles at different mass-loading $\phi_m$ and measure $\Lambda$ along particle trajectories for both Lagrangian (tracer) particles with St = 0 and heavy inertial particles with St = 0.67.
-In Fig.~\ref{fig:OWpdfSt0} we plot the PDF of $\Lambda$, as seen by Lagrangian particles, at different values of $\phi_m$.
-This confirms the observation, already apparent in Fig.~\ref{fig:Eu1ptVort}(b) that the flow develops intense vortical and strain-dominated regions in local patches.
-Since these tracer particles sample the flow \textit{uniformly} and is a surrogate measure of the Eulerian statistics, the distribution maintains its positive skewness as vortical regions dominate two-dimensional turbulence.
-In fact, we find a marginal increase in the value of skewness with $\phi_m$ (Fig.~\ref{fig:OWpdfSt0}, inset), although, within error-bars, it is not clear if this increase is significant.
+We consider the suspension with $St = 0.67$ particles at different mass-loading $\phi_m$ and measure $\Lambda$ along particle trajectories for both Lagrangian (tracer) particles with $St = 0$ and heavy inertial particles with $St = 0.67$.
+In Fig.~\ref{fig:OWpdfSt0} we plot the PDF of $\Lambda$, as seen by Lagrangian particles, at different values of $\phi_m$, with similar PDFs from a $N^2 = 2048^2$ simulation shown in the right inset.
+This confirms the observation, already apparent in Fig.~\ref{fig:Eu1ptVort}(b), that the flow develops intense vortical and strain-dominated regions in local patches.
+Since these tracer particles sample the flow \textit{uniformly} and are a surrogate measure of the Eulerian statistics, the distribution maintains its positive skewness as vortical regions dominate two-dimensional turbulence.
+In fact, we find a marginal increase in the value of skewness with $\phi_m$ (Fig.~\ref{fig:OWpdfSt0}, left inset), although, within error-bars, it is not clear if this increase is significant.

 Inertial particles, on the other hand, sample the flow preferentially and tend to cluster in strain-dominated regions, resulting in negatively-skewed distributions.
-In Fig.~\ref{fig:OWpdfSt0p67} we calculate the PDFs of $\Lambda$ for St = 0.67 particles and at various $\phi_m$.
-While in the passive-particle limit, the skewness is negative, for $\phi_m \neq 0$, it becomes more pronounced (Fig.~\ref{fig:OWpdfSt0p67}, inset) and saturates quickly with little or no variation in its value with changing $\phi_m$.
+In Fig.~\ref{fig:OWpdfSt0p67} we calculate the PDFs of $\Lambda$ for $St = 0.67$ particles and for various $\phi_m$.
+While in the passive-particle limit, the skewness is negative, for $\phi_m \neq 0$, it becomes more pronounced (Fig.~\ref{fig:OWpdfSt0p67}, left inset) and saturates quickly with little or no variation in its value with changing $\phi_m$.
+For comparison, in the right inset we show the distributions from the more resolved $N^2 = 2048^2$ simulations to underline the fact that this behaviour is not sensitive to the grid resolutions used.